BEagle1984/silverback/docs/samples/kafka/basic.md

 ---
-uid: example-kafka-basic
+uid: sample-kafka-basic
 ---

 # Kafka - Basic

-This sample implements the simple possible producer and consumer.
+This sample implements the simplest possible producer and consumer.

-See also: <xref:message-broker>
+See also: <xref:broker>, <xref:producing>, <xref:consuming>

 ## Common